Landscape Institute Elections 2021

 - The first meeting in July follows an induction session for the new Council.
 It focuses on oversight, education, regulation and governance.

 - The second meeting in November is a strategy leadership retreat (held jointly with the Board of Trustees).
 It is usually the second day of a two-day event, with the LI AGM and Jellicoe lecture taking place on the first day.

 - The third meeting in February focuses on influencing, policy, technical standards and engagement.

 What other work do Board and Council members do?

 The officers (President, President Elect, Vice-President, Honorary Secretary and Honorary Treasurer) attend both Board and Council meetings and work for the LI outside these meetings.
 The time commitment is therefore greater for these roles than for the other positions on LI Board and Council.

 The heaviest workload falls to the President.
-While the LI staff team will support the President as much as possible, and endeavour to spread commitments evenly throughout the year, we estimate that the time requirement is equivalent to 2 days per week.
+While the LI staff team will support the President as much as possible, and endeavour to spread commitments evenly throughout the year, we estimate that the time requirement is equivalent to two days per week.

 To support more candidates applying for this role, the LI allows the President to apply for an annual stipend based on lost income.
 This is in addition to the general expenses available to all those working and volunteering for the LI.

 Can LI Board and Council members claim expenses?

 We don’t expect our volunteers to be out of pocket as a result of their work for us.
 We reimburse all reasonable expenses incurred in the course of LI-related work; the LI expenses reimbursement guide outlines what expenses we can cover.